 IP TAKE: This is a great opportunity for print journalists around the country.
 Only individuals can apply: organizations are ineligible.
 See also the opportunity for environmental and science writers.

 PROFILE: The Alicia Patterson Foundation is based in Washington, D.C. and was established in 1965 to honor the memory of Alicia Patterson, editor and publisher of Newsday for almost 23 years.
 The foundation seeks “to foster, promote, sustain and improve the best traditions of American journalism” and to “provide support for journalists engaged in rigorous, probing, spirited, independent and skeptical work that will benefit the public.”

+This foundation awards one-year and six-month grants to journalists currently working on independent projects and to write investigative articles for The APF Reporter, an online magazine published by the foundation.
 An annual competition opens in June each year.
-Submissions must be postmarked by October 1 and only accepted from print journalists who are U.S. citizens and have at least five years of experience.
+Submissions must be postmarked by October 1 and are only accepted from print journalists who are U.S. citizens and have at least five years of experience.
 However, freelancers are welcome to apply as well.
-Winners are chosen by a panel of judges in the fall, and the awards provide $40,000 for the full year or $20,000 for the half year opportunity.
-The foundation does not match salaries, and the stipend must cover travel and research costs.
+Winners are chosen by a panel of judges in the fall, and the grants provide $40,000 for full year or $20,000 for half year funding.
+The foundation does not match salaries and the stipend must cover travel and research costs.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)